evanx/webserva/README.md

 Incidently, we will introduce a standard keyspace role `submitter` which can append to a list, set a new field, and perform some other aggregating commands.
-However it cannot perform any other mutative commands, and cannot access keys created by other submitters.
+However it cannot access data created by other submitters.
 This is potentially useful for registries, message hubs and metrics aggregators.

 <img src='http://evanx.github.io/images/rquery/rh.png'/>